ShaikRumana301/Neural-Network-DL-ICP-2/README.md

 o Finally store the output in output.txt file.
-3. Written a program, which reads heights (inches.) of customers into a list and convert these heights to centimeters in a separate list using:
-1) Nested Interactive loop.
+3. Written a program, which reads heights (inches.) of customers into a list and convert these heights to centimeters in a separate list using: o Nested Interactive loop. o List comprehensions
-2) List comprehensions
 In the "Neural Networks & DL ICP-2 Screenshots & Github link.pdf" file consists of screenshots of the resultant compiled code and Github link to the repository.
 In the "ICP-2 Recording.mp4" file consists of Video regarding the technical explanation of the code.